Consensys/doc.tessera/docs/Concepts/Enclave-types.md

 # Enclave types

 Tessera supports local and remote HTTP enclaves.
-[Configure the enclave in the Tessera configuration file](../HowTo/Configure/Enclave.md).

 ## Local enclave

-The local enclave is inside the same process as the transaction manager.
-For local enclaves the enclave configuration is inside the same configuration file as the transaction manager configuration.
+The local enclave runs in the same process as the transaction manager.
+There is still logical separation between enclave and transaction manager responsibilities.

 ## Remote HTTP enclave

-The remote HTTP enclave serves RESTful endpoints over HTTP.
-This enclave enables a clear separation between the enclave process and transaction manager process.
+The remote HTTP enclave serves RESTful endpoints over HTTP and runs as a separate process to the transaction manager.
+This provides a clear separation between the enclave and transaction manager.

+For additional security, the remote HTTP Enclave can be deployed in a secure environment separate from the transaction manager.

 The enclave must be present and running at transaction manager startup.

-The private keys are only accessible from the remote HTTP Enclave.
-For additional security, deploy the remote HTTP Enclave in a secure environment separate from the machine where the transaction manager process runs.